dyedfox/modbus-pypoll/README.md

 ## General Information
 - How does this script work?
-It just performs data receiving for 100 times using IP address, port, device number specified in command line.
+It simply performs data receiving for 100 times using the IP address, port, and device number specified in the command line.

 ## Technologies Used
 - Python 3.10 + os and sys modules from the Python Standart Library